 Increased sodium intake

-So, I decided that while training I would reduce my plain water intake and instead ensure I had Precision Hydration in my bottles (given my sweaty nature I used the PH 1500 (1500mg of sodium per litre) formula, a higher sodium concentration than I'd found anywhere else on the market).
+So, I decided that while training I would reduce my plain water intake and instead ensure I had Precision Fuel & Hydration electrolytes in my bottles (given my sweaty nature I used the PH 1500 (1500mg of sodium per litre) formula, a higher sodium concentration than I'd found anywhere else on the market).

 So what did I notice?
 One of the first changes I noticed quite early was less stiffness in my body.
 I felt more mobile and it was most noticeable first thing in the morning.
 I felt my overall training energy improved and I was definitely not getting the cramps I had been experiencing.